 By 6-8 months your baby’s cycle is starting to change.
 Generally your baby will be more active during the day and may drop to two daytime sleeps as they stay awake for longer periods.

 This can be a fun time as your child develops new skills such as crawling and exploring their world.
 By this age most babies are sitting up and rolling over.

-- Your baby’s feed, play sleep cycle is still the basic structure of your baby’s day
+- Your baby’s feed, play sleep cycle is still the basic structure of your baby’s daily routine.

 - Try to do them in the same sequence at the same time each day.